 |The Disassembled Swift Current - post-move.
 If you could fit all the stuff on this picnic table into your car, you too can singlehandedly move a hot tub|

 Our intention all along with buying this hot tub was to bring it up to our weekend retreat.
-We've been making over our mobile home on the river - (you can read more here.)
+We've been making over our mobile home on the river - (you can read more on that DIY adventure here.)
 The kids love playing in the river - catching fish and kayaking - but the place really needed a water feature you could immerse yourself in.
 And really, who doesn't love a hot tub?

 So on to how we built the deck...